 Trash containers, dumpsters, and/or roll-offs should be located on-site in easy to access locations.
-Dumpsters need to remain covered or weighed down when not in use to avoid debris blowing out and littering the site.
+Trash containers need to be covered or weighted down to avoid debris from blowing out and littering the site.
 A local company specializing in the collection and disposal of said waste material will be utilized and their responsibilities will include supplying and resupplying the site with containers, removing full containers from the site, proper transport and disposal of waste material to a facility accepting said waste.